Industry-Wide Business Continuity Test

 - SEC No Action Letter Responding to SIFMA Regarding the Annual Test Date for Reg SCI (February 26, 2019)

-The 2020 SIFMA Industry Test and Reg SCI testing were successfully completed on October 24, 2020.
-Participants in the SIFMA test included approximately 110 securities firms and 80 market organizations.
-During the test approximately 1,100 communications connections were establish between securities firms and banks and the exchanges, markets and utilities.
+The 2022 SIFMA Industry Test and Reg SCI testing were successfully completed on October 15, 2022.
+Participants in the SIFMA test included approximately 100 securities firms and 80 market organizations.
+During the test, approximately 1,110 communications connections were established between securities firms and banks and the exchanges, markets and utilities.
 Test transactions on these connections were successful 98% of the time.
 These results were generally comparable to prior tests.
 These results underscore the ability of the securities industry to operate through adverse conditions.

 - 2020 Industry-Wide Business Continuity Test